 Phishing emails are a common way that cyber criminals gain access to systems.
 The goal of a phishing email is to dupe the recipient into believing it has been sent by a legitimate source so that they will divulge sensitive data or information like passwords, user names, credit card or bank account details, and more.

-Teach your employees to be vigilant and not enter any details into a website via a link sent to them from an unexpected source.
+Send a phishing awareness email to employees to teach them how to be vigilant and not enter any details into a website via a link sent to them from an unexpected source.
 (You can save time by using our phishing awareness email template.)

 3. Whaling awareness email